 Take any six courses of 300- or 400-level FI-ECON prefix courses.

-A focused degree concentration designed to prepare finance students for a career in corporate finance.
+A focused degree concentration designed to prepare finance students for a career in

 In the 12-units of required courses for the corporate finance concentration, you develop the skills essential for careers in financial management, from financial analyst to CFO.
 These courses examine the tools and techniques of managing short-term assets and liabilities, fixed assets and capital investments, and long-term financing.
 In addition, courses in international finance and in financial strategy provide a high-level management perspective on the relationship between financial decisions, both domestic and global, and value creation.